erigha-alt/UDEMY-ANALYSIS-AND-PREDICTION-APP/README.md

 ##Project Impact

-Informed Decision-Making:
-Learners can confidently choose courses that align with their budget and preferences.

 Optimized Pricing Strategy: Course creators can make informed decisions on course pricing based on market trends and user engagement.

 Insightful Analysis: Platform administrators can gain insights into course popularity, subject preferences, and user engagement.